facebook/winterfell/prover/README.md

 * `AIR` is a type implementing `Air` trait for your computation.
 * `trace` is the execution trace of the computation executed against some set of public inputs.
 * `pub_inputs` is the set of public inputs against which the computation was executed.
 These inputs will need to be shared with the verifier in order for them to verify the proof.
 * `options` defines basic properties for proof generation such as: number of queries, blowup factor, grinding factor, hash function to be used during proof generation etc..
 These properties directly inform such metrics as proof generation time, proof size, and proof security level.
-See [common crate](../common) for more info.
+See [air crate](../air) for more info.

 The resulting `StarkProof` object can be serialized and sent to a [verifier](../verifier) for verification.
 The size of proof depends on the specifics of a given computation, but for most computations it should be in the range between 15 KB (for very small computations) and 300 KB (for very large computations).